Rarer causes and types of dementia

 Parkinson’s dementia is similar to dementia with Lewy bodies.
 But in Parkinson’s, problems with physical movement usually start years before any problems with thinking and memory.
 In both conditions, protein deposits called Lewy bodies are found in brain cells.
 These may be harmful to the brain cells and cause dementia, but doctors don’t know for sure.

-Other symptoms of dementia in Parkinson’s can include:
+Other symptoms of dementia in Parkinson’s include:

 • slowed thinking, poor concentration and difficulty planning